Lets use some more prepositions today.

 “I sent my sister a birthday gift.
 I hope it arrives IN time.” = For her birthday.

-“I hope I get home IN time to watch to watch the baseball game.”
+“I hope I get home IN time to watch the baseball game.”
 Soon enough to watch the game.

 The opposite of “IN time” is “too late.”